Joseph Déchelette: Archaeology

-From February to April 1893, Joseph Déchelette made a trip to Egypt from which he returned loaded with the mummy of Nesyamon, supposedly dead at the age of fifteen and who, during his lifetime, sang in Thebes for the god Amon.
+From February to April 1893, Joseph Déchelette made a trip to Egypt from which he returned loaded with the mummy of Nesyamun, supposedly dead at the age of fifteen and who, during her lifetime, sang in Thebes for the god Amon.

 Déchelette was the first to have demonstrated a cultural unity north of the Alps towards the end of the Iron Age by comparing the results of the archaeological excavations of four oppida: Bibracte at Mont Beuvray, Manching in Bavaria, Stradonice in Bohemia, and Szent Vid-hegy in Hungary.
 He created the expression civilisation des oppida ("civilisation of the oppida") which today defines the period of the end of Celtic civilisation on the European mainland, in an area from southern England to central Europe.

 Déchelette was not the first to examine the site of La Graufesenque, nor the first to publish on the finds there.
 But he was the one who signed the "birth certificate" of the site in 1903, showing it for what it is: a “Ruteni factory whose importance […] was not equalled by any other manufacturing centre of Gaul or even of the Roman Empire, in the first century".

 In his 1904 work devoted to the ornate vases of Gaul, he made a compilation of the discoveries of ancient ceramics where the analysis attached both to the decoration and to the form, a typology which is still used today.
 Between 1906 and 1914, he wrote a Manuel d'archéologie préhistorique celtique et gallo-romaine, in several volumes, the first synthesis of archaeology in Gaul and a work of rare precision and conciseness.
 This book contains truly new ideas, and is considered the foundation of modern, scientific archaeology.

 He also visited the site of Altamira in Spain, which he baptised in 1908 the "Sistine Chapel of Quaternary art".
 The expression was taken up by Henri Breuil to nickname the cave of Lascaux the "Sistine Chapel of the Périgordian", expressing a direct link with the words of the "late Joseph Déchelette".